-Step One–Test Your Color Combination
+Step 1 - Test Your Color Combination

-Also remember that if you opt for a light base color with a dark top coat glaze, it will make the room appear darker.
+Also remember that if you opt for a light base color with a dark topcoat glaze, it'll make the room appear darker.
 If you want to lighten the area, choose a darker base and apply a lighter color on top.
-It’s the top coat that will be prominent, so keep this in mind when choosing your colors.
+It’s the top color that will be prominent, so keep this in mind when choosing your colors.

-Step Two–Apply the Base Color
+Step 2 - Apply the Base Color

-Step Four–Coating the Sponge with Top Coat
+Step 4 - Coating the Sponge with Top Coat

-Step Five–Sponging the Walls
+Step 5 - Sponge the Walls

-Use light pressure to press the paint-coated sponge onto the wall.
+Similar to texture painting walls, you will need to use light pressure to press the paint-coated sponge onto the wall.
 You can do this randomly.
 Don’t worry about trying to be too uniform.
 Keep applying light to moderate pressure and try rolling the sponge over the wall to give a more textured impression.

 Continue to reload the sponge with glaze and apply it to the walls until the whole room is done.
 Pay particular attention to corners and edges.
 Depending on the size of the room you are painting, you may need to use more than one sponge.
 Sea sponges can get a little worn when used in this way, so keep spares on hand.